maytiara/may-folio-demo/README.md

 For demo purposes only

 ## Feedback
-If you have like to check my portfolios from my previous work, please send me an email at **codingowl898@gmail.com**
+If you would like to see my portfolios from my previous work, please send me an email at **codingowl898@gmail.com**

 ## Reference
 Pexels.com, Shields.io, Owl Carousel 2